Microsoft Edge Not Updating? How to Manually Force It

 • Third-party plugins – While most plugins or extensions enhance the functionality of your browser, some can cause performance issues.

-• Virus infection – A virus may have found its way to your system and altered how your PC functions.
+• Virus infection – A virus may have found its way to your system and altered your PC’s functions.
 This can cause such anomalies as your Edge browser not updating.

-• Firewall settings – Sometimes, your firewall settings may be preventing updates from occurring.
+• Firewall settings – Sometimes, your firewall settings may prevent updates.

 • Incompatible OS – Browser updates are usually released for specific OS versions.
 They will fail if your OS is not compatible with the browser update.